-This game was released on October 07, 2011 and is no longer available for preorder.
+This game was released on October 07, 2011 and is no longer available to pre-order.
 Any incentives that were offered are listed below.

 RAGE is an upcoming post-apocalyptic game developed by id Software and published by Bethesda.
 It is going to be primarily a first-person shooter, but it will also have some extreme dune buggy racing thrown into the mix.